pkoretic/csDefault/README.md

 **csTransPie**
-is a work in progress - it's designed as crossbrowser library for styling - one .js file which would give all elements styling they need
+is a work in progress - it's designed as a crossbrowser library for styling - one .js file which would give all elements styling they need
 (a great library css3Pie is used for IE)